-Years 7 and 8 At KS3, students should extend and deepen their chronologically secure knowledge and understanding of local, British and world history.
+At KS3, students should extend and deepen their chronologically secure knowledge and understanding of local, British and world history.
 This will help to promote cross-curricular links and enable students to have a better understanding of the world that they live in.
 Students will need to identify significant events, individuals, make connections, draw contrasts and analyse specific historical trends.
 They should begin to use historical terms with confidence and accuracy.
 They should pursue historically valid enquiries that help to generate enthusiasm and engagement for the topics studied.
 The curriculum is designed to be relevant and current with our students.
 Giving them great insight into their own personal, community and national heritage.

-Year 9 Transition Year All students in Year 9 study this subject.
+All students in Year 9 study this subject.
 Students continue to study National Curriculum content and develop transferable skills and foundation knowledge in order to support the transition to KS4 and GCSE study.
-Some appropriate GCSE content will be covered from the spring term of Year 9 including international relations between the two World Wars as well as a depth study on Germany from 1890-1945.
-Years 10 and 11 At GCSE, students apply core historical concepts and skills to the exam.
+KS4 At GCSE, students apply core historical concepts and skills to the exam.
 At Vyners we study the AQA GCSE.
 We have selected a range of topics that connect students with the wider world and the big narrative trends in British History.
 Students study Conflict and Tension: The Inter War years which develops their understanding of the cost of war and the complexities of international politics.
 The German Depth Study shows students the difficulties in maintaining democratic principles and the hallmarks of totalitarian regimes.
 The Power and the People study deepens the understanding of how rights have been gained by the British people.
 It also develops pupil's ability to compare and contrast events over significantly separated chronological periods.
 The Restoration study gives pupils an understanding of the emergency of many of the key aspects of modern British society.
-Year 12 and 13 A-level deepens the understanding of core concepts but also raises the academic requirements of students as learners.
+KS5 A-level deepens the understanding of core concepts but also raises the academic requirements of students as learners.
 At Vyners we study the AQA A-Level.
 Our component option goes far beyond the 200 year requirement in order to unlock the potential of the NEA.
 Our British Study is the Tudors.
 Students develop analytical essay writing techniques and the ability to evaluate the views of historians.
 Our wider world study is The American Dream: 1945-80.
 Students develop analytical essay writing techniques and the ability to critically analyse sources in terms of their message and provenance.
 Students have free choice of their NEA which gives them an opportunity to take ownership of their learning and study a topic that particularly resonates with them.

 History Curriculum Implementation Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 7 Local History What was it like to be in Year 7 60 years ago?
-Anglo Saxons & Vikings What do Artefacts tell us about Anglo Saxon England?
+Change & continuity Anglo Saxons & Vikings What do Artefacts tell us about Anglo Saxon England?
 Norman England To what extent did the Norman Conquest change England?
-Medieval Period How powerful were medieval monarchs?
+Change & Continuity Medieval Period How powerful were medieval monarchs?
 Medieval Period What can portraits tell us about the changing roles of women, 1100-1600?
-History of Trade Why do the Silk Roads matter?
+Sources History of Trade Who can tell us most about the Silk Roads?
 Early Modern Religion Why did the Reformation survive the 1500s?
-Early Modern England How did Miranda Kaufmann uncover the hidden lives of Black Tudors?
-The English Civil War To what extent was the world turned upside down in the seventeenth century?
-Industrial Revolution Should England have Industrialised?
-British Empire Does a cup of tea explain the origins of Empire?
+Causation South East Asian History Early Modern England How did Miranda Kaufmann uncover the hidden lives of Black Tudors?
+Source The English Civil War To what extent was the world turned upside down in the seventeenth century?
+Change & Continuity